Fang0828/RDMST/README.md

                         the output path.
   -D DATATYPE, --DATATYPE=DATATYPE     the input file type either D (scDNA-seq) or R (scRNA-seq) -W WINDOWS, --WINDOWS=WINDOWS
-                        The size of smoothing windows when you input file which is from scRNA-seq.
+                        The size of smoothing windows if your inputfile is from scRNA-seq.
                         The value is the number of genes which will be merge.
 Default value is 30.